UntitledModGame/umg-mods/lootplot.s0.content/_planning/XMAS_BETA_CHANGES.md

 Rotation slot: Add an `ACTIVATE` button; costing $2;
 allowing people to rotate items during the round.
 This would make stuff way better.

+Create STICKY/STUCK components

+NEW MINERAL TYPE: "Quartz"
+quartz has slightly stronger buffs, but is STICKY.